 Write creatively where it makes the most sense.
 Don’t be overly flowery but feel free to inject metaphors in your work where possible.
 This also helps to engage your audience and showcases your personality.

 When done correctly, this can be extremely powerful.
 If you can refer to future chapters to build desire and anticipation, do it.
 This creates a connection to your content, hooking your readers to you and your book … and they’ll not be able to put it down until they find out the answers their seeking.

 10. Create a compelling TOC

-Your table of contents or TOC is the backbone of your book.
-You should create it before you start writing … but, be flexible if you need to tweak it or move things around.
+Your table of contents (TOC) is the backbone of your book.
+You should create it before you start writing … but be flexible if you need to tweak it or move things around.
 Your TOC is what people are likely to review before deciding to buy your book.
 Make it count.
 Make it compelling.
 Where possible, give your chapters and sub-chapters interesting names.
 You want people to be intrigued enough to purchase your book.

 11. Address their questions

-During your research (next chapter), you’ll find out more about your intended audience’s questions, wants, needs and desires.
+During your research, you’ll find out more about your intended audience’s challenges, questions, wants, needs and desires.
 You could address these questions as chapters in your book … nothing wrong with that at all.
-Or, you could incorporate an FAQ (Frequently Asked Questions) section as one of the chapters in your book.
+Or, you could incorporate an FAQ section as one of the chapters in your book.